CommonAccord/Cmacc-Org/Doc/Wx/com/stlstartuplawyer.com/NDA/Form/Doc_x03.md

 00.1.sec={Signature Page Follows}

-00.2.sec=The parties have executed this {Doc.Title} as of the date first above written.
+00.2.sec=The parties have executed this {Doc.Ti} as of the date first above written.

 00.3.sec={P1.Sign.Block}<br>{P2.Sign.Block}